 Diatomite consists of billions of minute silica frameworks.
 The frustules are strong and support intricate internal frameworks with maximum void space.
 The small size of the open pores gives diatomite excellent particulate holding and removal properties for filtration.
 In addition, it has an extremely high surface area per unit of volume.

-Additional properties that make diatomite valuable include:
+Other properties that make diatomite valuable include:

 - Low density